morganstanley/testplan/doc/en/introduction.rst

                             "count" - Lists top level instances and total number of suites & testcases per instance.

                             "pattern" - List tests in `--patterns` / `--tags` compatible format.
-Max 25 testcases per suite will be displayed
+Max 25 testcases per suite will be displayed.

                             "name" - List tests in readable format.
-Max 25 testcases per suite will be displayed
+Max 25 testcases per suite will be displayed.
+      -i, --interactive     Enable interactive mode.
+A port may be specified, otherwise the port defaults to 0.

     General:
-      --runpath             Path under which all temp files and logs will be created
+      --runpath             Path under which all temp files and logs will be created.
+      --timeout             Expiry timeout on test execution.

     Filtering:
       --patterns            Test filter, supports glob notation & multiple arguments.